phax/phive/README.md

 * **ph-bdve-engine** - the validation engine that assembles all the pieces together and validates documents
 * **ph-bdve-json** - helper classes to convert validation results from and to JSON (since v6.0.0)

+Note: please see [this document](blob/master/READMEv5.md) for the v5 documentation

 # Usage guide

 Basically this library wraps different XML Schemas and Schematrons in a certain order and under certain constraints and offers the possibility to validate XML documents based on the rules.